Primper/Python-Lexical-Analyzer/README.md

 The program interface is implemented through PyQT.

 ## How the program works:
 The user enters a program code into the input field of the interface.
-After clicking on the "Start" button, the entire contents of the line is transferred to the "tempo" txt file.
+After clicking on the "Start" button, the entire contents of the line is transferred to the "temp.txt" file.
 The program takes data from a file and processes it by performing lexical analysis.

 ### Sample input code for analysis:

 `
-{
+{\
 a := 9;
 b := 33;
 /* Comment */